Masterpieces of British Literature

 This site contains all course materials — including this syllabus, assignment sheets, handouts, and so forth.

-This is a distance learning course; we will have no face-to-face classroom meetings.
+Since this is a distance learning course, we will have no face-to-face classroom meetings.
 Instead, you can listen to the class lectures online at slow-reading.com/britlit-two.
 One great advantage of this format is that you can listen to the lectures at your own pace; one potential disadvantage is that it it very easy to fall behind.
 (See suggested schedule below.)

-If you have questions, you can email me: email@example.com.
-(Don’t rely on the BlackBoard email system to contact me.)
+If you have questions, you can email me: firstname.lastname@example.org.
 I will also hold virtual office hours on Skype by appointment.
 My Skype username is drmarkwomack.
 In addition, I will monitor and occasionally post on the BlackBoard Discussion Forums.

 This course will introduce you to major works of British literature from the 19th century through the present.
 We will study these literary texts as literary texts — works of verbal art designed to delight readers and auditors — not primarily as historical documents.
 We will spend virtually all our time analyzing specific passages in great detail, thinking about how the text in front of us works on our minds and ears as we read it.
 This course will thus provide an opportunity to learn how to read literature closely and to write about it with precision and clarity.